dawsonjon/Chips-2.0/docs/source/examples/example_2.rst

     \cos (x) = \sum_{n=0}^{\infty} \frac{(-1)^n}{(2n)!} x^{2n}

-A more versatile Cosine function exploit the symetry of the cosine function to handle negative angles.
-Angles outside the calculable range are handled by moving the function in to the range 0 to 2*pi.
-A Sine function is synthesised from the cosine function by subtracting pi/2 from the angle.
-Other trig functions could be synthesised using trig identities.
+The following example uses the Taylor Series approximation to generate the Sine and Cosine functions.
+Successive terms of the taylor series are calculated until successive approximations agree to within a small degree.
+A Sine function is also synthesised using the identity :math:`sin(x) \equiv cos(x-\pi/2)`

 .. code-block:: c

+    /* taylor.c */
+    /* Jonathan P Dawson */
+    /* 2013-12-23 */

     /* globals */
     float pi=3.14159265359;

-    /*Taylor series approximation of Cosine function*/
+    /* approximate the cosine function using Taylor series */

     float taylor(float angle){

         float old, approximation, sign, power, fact;